 Where will you be living during your studies and how will you travel to University?

 Are you living in UWE Bristol or private accommodation?
 How much will your accommodation cost and are you clear about the cost of living in the UK?
 If you won't be living on campus, have you considered how you will get to and from lectures and seminars?
 It is advisable to familiarise yourself with the University location and surrounding area.
-You can find out more on our Visit us web page.
+You can find out more via Visit us.

 Do you plan on working in the UK?

-Typically, Tier 4 students studying at degree level or higher are able to work a maximum of 20 hours per week during term time (for further information see our Working during your studies page), however, you cannot rely on funds from work in support of your living costs.
+Typically, students studying at degree level or higher are able to work a maximum of 20 hours per week during term time (for further information see Working during your studies), however, you cannot rely on funds from work in support of your living costs.
 Additionally, the main purpose for being in the UK is your studies so, if you do plan on working, think about how this would enhance your academic studies.